jnlewis/StratisNFTExchangeContracts/README.md

 **Blockchain Smart Contract**

-- **NFT Contract**: Stratis Smart Contract writen in C# representing a sample NFT implementing the [ERC-721 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/)
+- **NFT Sample Contract**: Stratis Smart Contract writen in C# representing a sample NFT implementing the [ERC-721 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
+This contract is used to create dummy NFT for development, testing and demo.

-- **Exchange Contract**: Stratis Smart Contract writen in C# of the actual NFT Exchange contract
+- **NFT Exchange Contract**: Stratis Smart Contract writen in C# of the actual NFT Exchange contract.
+This contract is responsible for all manner of the NFT Exchange.
+See [NFT Exchange Contract functions](#nft-exchange-contract-functions) for functions.

 ## Live Product Preview